SheharyarAmin/dart_sdk/doc/TempAssignmentsApi.md

 Fetch All From Emp Ids Route

 Fetch all temporary assignments from employee IDs.
 Args:     user (User): The current active user.
-Returns:     List[str]: A list of employee IDs.
+Returns:     TempAssignmentEmpLists: Lists of employees with temporary assignments.

 ### Example
 ```dart